 Visa, MasterCard, and the Defendant Banks have officially reached a new settlement on interchange fees.
 After years of delays, the Court granted Preliminary Approval of this Settlement, and has set a hearing for Final Approval on November 7, 2019.
 These are crucial steps toward establishing a claims process whereby eligible merchants will be able to claim their share of the billions in settlement funds.

 In re Payment Card Interchange Fee and Merchant Discount Antitrust Litigation | MDL No. 1720

 The lawsuit claims that merchants paid excessive interchange fees for accepting Visa and MasterCard because of an alleged conspiracy among the Defendants, and that merchants had to follow unfair rules that limited their ability to steer customers to other payment methods.

-If your business accepted Visa or MasterCard payments between January 1, 2004 and November 28, 2012, you may be eligible to recover significant funds from this approved $5+ billion Settlement.
+If your business accepted Visa or MasterCard payments between January 1, 2004 and November 28, 2012, you may be eligible to recover significant funds from this pending Settlement.
 Although the claim forms are not yet available and the filing deadline for claim submission has not been announced, you can engage MCAG now to ensure that a proper and timely claim is filed on behalf of your business.
-Please contact MCAG if you are interested in enrolling your business in MCAG's service for this settlement.